 Partners must be major (above the age of 18), should be sane and should not be disqualified by law from entering into a contract.

-No, it is not required to have minimum capital to form a Partnership firm.
+No, there is no requirement to have minimum capital to form a Partnership firm.

 No. Not necessary.
 Profit sharing ratio is decided as per the mutual agreement between the partners.